jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 People love when a person takes their advice.
 It’s a way to bond because you’re demonstrating trust and respect.
 If you respond to other members’ teaching with enthusiasm, you’ll cultivate true friendship.
 And as you, too, become proficient in your new hobby, you’ll have a range of new activities to enjoy together.

-## Transition to socializing outside of the group
+## Transition to socializing outside of the group on a regular basis

 ![Me hanging out with new friends in Cafe New York in Budapest](/assets/images/posts/making-friends-as-an-adult-in-cafe-new-york-budapest.jpeg "Me hanging out with new friends in Cafe New York in Budapest"){: width="450" height="338"}